How to Make Green Bean Casserole Healthier

 Pictured Recipe: French-Fried Onions

-Cut calories by skipping the canned fried onions and sautéing your own.
+Cut calories and make your green bean casserole extra special by skipping the canned fried onions and sautéing your own.
 Tossing fresh onion slices with flour (or even gluten-free flour!) and pan-frying or oven-frying them in just a small amount of oil gives you the texture and flavor of the canned version without all the calories.
 Plus, they're so easy to make!

 Try These: Vegan French-Fried Onions